Have you ever wanted a magical editing wand?

 How It Works: WordRake is an add-in for Microsoft products and requires you to install the program before using it, though it’s as easy as following the instructions.
 Select the text you want to edit, then use the WordRake add-in.
 It uses track changes to suggest edits, which you can accept or reject.

 What Would Make It Better: I threw a your/you’re mistake in to see if WordRake would catch it.
 It didn’t, even though Microsoft Word flagged it.
 If WordRake could catch common writing mistakes like your/you’re or their/they’re/there in addition to unnecessary words, it’d be a hard tool to beat.

 Our Recommendation: WordRake is a great tool for the copyediting stage.
 Verbose writers, authors wanting to cut down on editing costs or editors looking to speed up their editing process will most benefit from WordRake.
-Watch out if you’re running Word on a slow computer: WordRake increases your load time.
+Watch out if you’re running Word on a slow computer: WordRake could increase your load time.